TobHop/tactigun-assets/README.md

 5.5 **(OPTIONAL)**.
 Play around with the settings to your liking.
 These are just my recommended settings.

+6. Choose your platform to build to.

-6. You can now test the build by previewing it, or downloading it.
+7. You can now test the build by previewing it, or downloading it.

 # You are done!
 Enjoy your custom Tactigun engine I or II based game or modified Tactigun version!

+Note: TobHopU does not officially support builds for proprietary platforms

+❌ Windows/Mac/Linux
+✅ HTML/Scratch